MadCapsule/madcoin-restful-api/madcoin/README.md

 * 1000 - OK (no error)
 * 1001 - The address that you provided is invalid
 * 1002 - Account does not have enough funds available
+* 1003 - Address provided was not found

 Resources
 =========